benmiller314/visual-argument-2020fall/README.md

 This visual argument project is meant to emulate a travel poster encouraging US citizens to visit the Pacific islands.
-I still have to align some layers so that they appear more symmetrical.
-I am not completely set on the black boxes.
-I created them using the rectangle tool.
+The bubbles represent daydreaming by using rhythm and movement (like a comic).